DonatHalimi/sheero/frontend/README.md

 ## Backend

 This frontend communicates with a robust backend API, which is fully documented and accessible through Postman.
 For detailed information on the API endpoints, request/response formats, and usage examples, please refer to the official [API documentation](https://documenter.getpostman.com/view/31736145/2sA3kRL56j) for sheero.

-## Documentation

-More detailed frontend documentation, covering component structures, state management, and routing logic, will be added in future commits.